-- Boundaries of all applicable Census geographic areas; - Location(s) of the service area; - Location(s) of the proposed project within the service area; - Coordinates (i.e., latitude and longitude) for each project; - Legible labels of all applicable map components; and - Applicants using CDBG-DR surveys to document project beneficiaries must provide maps which clearly show: - O All the street names where surveys were used to document project beneficiary locations of the project activities on the same map; - o Legend on the map that identifies the residences surveyed; and - o Proposed project service area(s) and survey area(s) clearly identified.
+- Boundaries of all applicable Census geographic areas; - Location of the service area; - Location(s) of the proposed project within the service area; - Coordinates (i.e., latitude and longitude) for each project (start, center/middle/centroid, and end location for projects with verifiable linear feet, if applicable); and - Legible labels of all applicable map components.

+Applicants using surveys to document project beneficiaries must provide additional maps which clearly show:

+- All the street names where surveys were used to document project beneficiaries and locations of the project activities on the same map; - Points on the map that identify the residences surveyed or attempted to be surveyed; - Legend on the map that identifies elements of the map and the symbology of the residences surveyed or attempted to be surveyed; and - Proposed project service area and survey area clearly identified.